 The following public authorities are under the Freedom of Information Act 2015 law with effect from 1 January 2018:

 Departments and Authorities

 - Cabinet Office

-- Department of Education and Children
+- Department of Education, Sport and Culture

 - Department of Environment, Food and Agriculture